 Start with a very slow pace when introducing your dog to your bird.
 Bring them into contact with each other several times, for only a few minutes, over the course of a couple of weeks.
 The goal is that they will eventually become comfortable together, and you can start increasing their time socializing.
 Definitely don't try to rush it, as haste could possibly lead to a stressful or traumatic experience, or potentially serious accidents.

 Choose a Neutral Area

-When you first introduce your dog to your bird, choose a neutral area that neither animal will consider to be their territory.
-For birds, this will be a room that their cage is not normally located, and preferably you choose a space where they spend little time.
-Getting the animals out of familiar surroundings will help to reduce the potential for aggressive behavior and make them more agreeable in general, which can be helpful in these sorts of situations.
+When you first introduce your dog to your bird, choose a neutral area that neither animal will consider its territory.
+For birds, this will be a room where their cage is not normally located, and preferably a space where they spend little time.
+Getting the animals out of familiar surroundings will help reduce the chances of aggressive behavior and make them more agreeable in general.

 Reward the Animals